afraenkel/DSC180A-DS-Methodology/assignments/methodology-assignment-4.md

   `Demo.ipynb`.
 Tweak the function so that it maintains a buffer of a fixed size of `buffsize` words (that is, the list `buff` should never have more than `buffsize` elements).
 All other function behavior should remain the same.
+Submit this function is a file called `methodology_hw_4.py`